scaleup-ai/appworks-demo/docs/behaviors/persistent-sessions.behavior.md

 ## Where to look (code map)

 - Frontend (SPA)
   - "Keep me signed in" UI:
     - `appworks-demo/src/components/Nav.component.tsx`
     - `appworks-demo/src/pages/auth/xero/XeroAuth.page.tsx`
     - `appworks-demo/src/components/ui/settings/GoogleIntegrationCard.component.tsx`
     - The checkbox state is managed within the component and passed to the auth handler.
-  - Google connect: `appworks-demo/src/components/ui/settings/GoogleIntegrationCard.component.tsx` (uses fetch POST with `credentials: 'include'` and will include `X-Remember-Me` when the checkbox is checked).
+  - Google connect: `appworks-demo/src/components/ui/settings/GoogleIntegrationCard.component.tsx` — Google refresh tokens are always persisted server-side (see `src/repository/google-token.repo.ts`) and are not part of the `remember_token` cookie flow.
+The frontend requests server-side persistence for Google tokens by sending a Google-specific header (`X-Google-Persist: 1`) when starting the auth flow; the backend stores tokens in `google_tokens` via `GoogleTokenRepository`.
   - Xero start helper: `appworks-demo/src/apis/xero.api.ts`
     - `startXeroAuth(mode, opts?)` — when `mode === 'json'` this uses `fetch(..., { credentials: 'include' })` and will send `X-Remember-Me: 1` if `opts.remember` is true.
   - SPA handler that starts Xero auth: `appworks-demo/src/handlers/auth.handler.ts` — it now calls `startXeroAuth('json', { remember: persist })` where `persist` is a boolean passed from the UI component.

 - Backend (Fastify)
   - OAuth start controllers (they create the remember token when asked):
-    - Google: `src/controllers/google-auth.controller.ts` — on start, if `x-remember-me: 1` header is present the controller generates the token, persists it, and sets the cookie.
+  - Google: `src/controllers/google-auth.controller.ts` — Google token handlers persist refresh tokens into `google_tokens` (via `googleTokenRepo.upsertToken`) and do not create `remember_token` cookies; they are independent from Xero's remember-me behavior.
     - Xero: `src/controllers/xero.controller.ts` — same behavior in the JSON-start branch.
   - Remember token persistence: `src/repository/remember-token.repo.ts`
     - createToken(raw, userId, provider, expiresAt)